jmcanterafonseca/dataModels/specs/ngsi-ld_faq.md

 ### Q: What happens if I only use `application/json` content without worrying about the `@context` thingy?

-R: Nothing, i.e. if you are working in your own application and your data model is somewhat "private" that is perfectly ok.
+R: Nothing, i.e. if you are working in your own application and your data model is somewhat "private" that is perfectly OK.
 It is somewhat similar as using XML without namespaces.

 ### Q: What is the JSON-LD Link header?